Student Clubs and Organizations

 This student organization is a meeting place for students who are interested in the environment and its stewardship.
 Membership has no requirements, but offers many rewards including conversation with peers who share environmental concerns, viewing of current and classic movies with environmental themes, lectures by regional experts on environmental topics, and participation in environmentally-themed campus activities.
 ECOS was instrumental in initiating the campus recycling program in 2006.

-Fast Facts: This student organization received a grant from the Porsche Care Network in 2015!
+Fast Facts: This student organization received a grant from the Porsche Care Network!